-As a family dentist in Tigard, Dr. Han strives to provide all of our patients with the outstanding dental care they need to enjoy a great looking smile for a lifetime.
+As a family dentist in Tigard, we strive to provide all of our patients with the outstanding dental care they need to enjoy a great looking smile for a lifetime.
 The health of your teeth and gums matter, that’s why our team at Tigard Family Dental works hard to ensure every visit to our Tigard dental office results in a comfortable and enjoyable experience.
 Whether you’re a first time or returning patient, we know you’re bound to have questions about a variety of topics.
 With that in mind, here are a few answers to some frequently asked questions.

 What are your hours?

-Dr. Han and the rest of our team can be found happily assisting patients during the following hours:
+We can be found happily assisting patients during the following hours:

 - Monday: 8 am to 5 pm

 We are proud to serve Tigard, Tualatin, King City, and the greater Portland metro area from our office conveniently located at Highway 99W & SW Durham Rd in Tigard, Oregon.
 Click here for more detailed driving directions.

 What types of dental insurance do you accept?